 Dan James purchased the hotel in the 40s, and elevated The Skirvin to Oklahoma’s go-to social hub where politicians, musicians, and businesspeople would socialize.
 It hosted bands and icons like Elvis, Frank Sinatra, Bob Hope, Harry Truman, and Dwight D. Eisenhower.

-The Skirvin was known for being welcoming to people of color when America was segregated.
-The Skirvin was a site of peaceful protests led by Clara Luper, and it was the first hotel in Oklahoma City to desegregate.
+The Skirvin was significant in the Civil Rights Movement.
+It was a site of peaceful protests led by Clara Luper, and it was the first hotel in Oklahoma City to desegregate.

 Later in the 20th century, Oklahoma City’s downtown was plagued by trends towards suburban living, a massive oil and banking bust, and a tragic terrorist attack.
 The Skirvin went derelict.
 Via the leadership of OKC Mayors Ron Norick and Kirk Humphreys, the MAPS initiatives, and many others in the public and private sectors, The Skirvin was restored to its former glory.